alecmaly/joplin-customization/README.md

 ## CSS
-- Features
-  - Flyout Table of Contents on pages with [[toc]]

-Copy/paste contents of 'userstyle.css' into Joplin's settings: Appearance > Custom stylesheet for rendered Markdown
+Copy/paste contents of 'userstyle*.css' into Joplin's settings: Appearance > Custom stylesheet for rendered Markdown

 ## Other options